-It is said that if you are lucky enough to survive a night on the summit, the ordeal will either drive you mad or turn you into a poet.
+It is said that if you are lucky enough to survive a night on the summit of Cadair Idris, the ordeal will either drive you mad or turn you into a poet.

-The route follows the spectacular Minfforrd path, steeply at first though forestry before emerging beneath Cwm Cau where after a little while we reach the beautiful and tranquil Llyn Cau.
-We will rest here for a while and absorb the magnificent surroundings and talk about the giant who if you believe folklore once lived here.
+The route follows the spectacular Minfforrd path, steeply at first though forestry before emerging beneath Cwm Cau.
+After a little while we reach the beautiful and tranquil Llyn Cau.
+We will rest here for a while and absorb the magnificent surroundings.

-After our break we again climb steeply up steps for a short while to reach the rim of the Cwm before traversing around via Craig Cau (rockwall) to reach the summit at 893m height.
+Continuing, climb steeply up steps for a short while to reach the rim of the Cwm.
+Traversing around via Craig Cau (rockwall) to reach the summit at 893m height.
 If the weather is bad we can take cover in the summit shelter.